WNCD

-WNCD is a commercial radio station serving Youngstown, Ohio, owned by iHeartMedia, Inc. and broadcasting a mainstream rock format at 93.3 MHz.
+WNCD (93.3 FM) is a commercial radio station serving Youngstown, Ohio, owned by iHeartMedia, Inc. and broadcasting a mainstream rock format.
 Its signal covers Youngstown, Warren, and New Castle, PA, and at times even reaches Erie and New Kensington, Pennsylvania (Pittsburgh market).
-However, as one approaches Meadville and points east, a station from Jamestown, New York starts to interfere with WNCD's signal.
+However, near Meadville and points east, a station from Jamestown, New York starts to interfere with WNCD's signal.
 WNCD goes by the nickname "93.3 The Wolf".